jsklcodes/task-cli/README.md

 Task CLI is a command-line application for task management, developed in Node.js using only native modules.

+| This project was developed to solve the task of the [Task Tracker project](https://roadmap.sh/projects/task-tracker) by [roadmap.sh](https://roadmap.sh).

 ## Features

 - Add tasks